mmenestret/jdegoes.github.io/_posts/2019-02-26-zio-environment.md

 }
 {% endhighlight %}

+We've now trivially embedding a raw effect, which will be executed before the creation of `F[Unit]`, and an effect inside the `Applicative`.

 In a large code base, whatever _can_ happen, _will_ happen.

 As a testament to this fact, it is common practice among new users of effect systems to accidentally embed effects inside the functions they pass to `map` and `flatMap` (in fact, some effect monads _encourage_ this anti-pattern), as well as embed effects inside lazy versions of the `Monad` `point` operation.

-The benefits of _parametric reasoning_ do apply to tagless-final programs, but only "up to discipline".
+The benefits of _parametric reasoning_ do apply to tagless-final programs, but only _up to discipline_.
 Yet, a lot of other techniques with fewer drawbacks _also_ provide reasoning benefits _up to discipline_.

 ### Summary of Tagless-Final